quasilyte/bitfontier/README.md

 This will produce a folder called `myfont` containing a Go package.
 Copy that package to your app's folder and use it as an ordinary package.
 Or push it as a Go module on GitHub and install it in a proper way.

+> Hint: if you want to bundle a font as a module, make sure to install the dependencies like `golang.org/x/image/font` to the font module.

 After installing the generated font package, you can instantiate `font.Face` objects:

 ```go